OpenCon-Cascadia/OCCascadia.github.io/_speakers/ciera.md

 type: lightning
 ---

-Dr. Ciera Martinez is a evolutionary biologist and data scientist at UC Berkeley.
+Ciera Martinez, PhD is a evolutionary biologist and data scientist at UC Berkeley.
 This year as a Mozilla Fellow she and her team are working on a project to get researchers, educators, and data scientists to use and value data from Natural History Museums.